Decursin Inhibits Expression and Nuclear Localization of DNMT and HDAC, and Suppresses the Growth and Survival of Prostate Cancer Cells

 Abstract

-Methods and Results: PCa cell viability was evaluated by MTT and trypan blue assay.
-The effect of decursin on the global methylation and gene-specific methylation was assessed by dot blot assay and MS-PCR, respectively.
-Semi-quantitative RT-PCR and western blotting were used for the analysis of differential expression of DNMTs and HDACs, and activity of these enzymes was measured by commercial kits.
-The nuclear localization of DNMTs and HDAC3 was assessed by immunoblotting.
-Decursin decreased the cell viability and global methylation in PCa cells.
-The expression of DNMT1, DNMT3A, DNMT3B, and pan-DNMT activities was diminished after decursin treatment.
-Decursin decreased the nuclear levels and increased the corresponding cytosolic levels of DNMT1 and DNMT3A.
-Decursin also inhibited the expression and activity of HDACs and increased total acetylation and H3K9/14 acetylation of histone H3.
-Further, reduced nuclear localization of HDAC3 was observed in decursin treated PCa cells.
-Decursin reduced the expression as well as enhanced the nuclear export of DNMT1, DNMT3A, and HDAC3 leading to reduced activities of pan-DNMT and HDAC.
+Results: Decursin decreased cell viability and global methylation in PCa cells.
+It diminished the expression of DNMT1, DNMT3A, DNMT3B, and pan-DNMT activities.
+Decursin also reduced nuclear levels and increased cytosolic levels of DNMT1 and DNMT3A.
+Additionally, it inhibited the expression and activity of HDACs, leading to increased total acetylation and H3K9/14 acetylation of histone H3.
+A reduction in nuclear localization of HDAC3 was observed in decursin-treated PCa cells.
+Overall, decursin reduced DNMT and HDAC expression and enhanced the nuclear export of DNMT1, DNMT3A, and HDAC3, leading to decreased activities of these enzymes.

 Introduction